eiffel-tower-content-localisation-enonic

 Example: ColliCare

-ColliCare is the first Enonic customer to use the layer functionality.
+ColliCare was the first Enonic customer to use the layer functionality.
 Being a logistics company with offices around the globe, the need for localized company websites was obvious.

 Content Layers ColliCare Front Page